chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 ## Reference Points

 Reference points were calculated using the estimated selectivity and catch distributions among fleets in the most recent year of the model (2020, Table \ref{tab:referenceES}).
-The estimated sustainable total yields were 106.19 mt when using an $\text{SPR}_{50\%}$ reference harvest rate.
-The spawning output equivalent to 40 percent of the unfished spawning output ($\text{SB}_{40\%}$) was 185.52 million eggs.
+The estimated sustainable total yield was 106.19 mt when using an $\text{SPR}_{50\%}$ reference harvest rate.
+The spawning output equivalent to 40 percent of the unfished spawning output ($\text{SB}_{40\%}$) was 166.33 million eggs.

-The estimated fraction unfished in 2021 of 39.3  is just below the rockfish relative biomass management target of 40 percent (Figure \ref{fig:depl}).
+The estimated fraction unfished in 2021 of 39.3 percent is just below the rockfish relative biomass management target of 40 percent (Figure \ref{fig:depl}).
 The fishing intensity, $1-\text{SPR}$, was above the harvest rate limit ($\text{SPR}_{50\%}$) between the early 1970s and late-2000s and has been both above and below the target over the final 10 years of the model (Table \ref{tab:timeseries} and Figure \ref{fig:1-spr}).
 In recent years the stock status has been below the management target with the fishing intensity above and below the target in different years (Figure \ref{fig:phase}).
 Table \ref{tab:referenceES} shows the full suite of estimated reference points for the base model and Figure \ref{fig:yield} shows the equilibrium curve based on a steepness value fixed at 0.72.

 ## Harvest Projections and Decision Tables

-A ten year projection of the base model with catches equal to the estimated Acceptable Biological Catch (ABC) based on the category 2 time-varying with $P^*$ = 0.45 for years 2023-2032 (Table \ref{tab:project}).
+A ten year projection of the base model with catches equal to the estimated Acceptable Biological Catch (ABC) based on the category 2 time-varying $\sigma$ with $P^*$ = 0.45 for years 2023-2032 (Table \ref{tab:project}).
 Since the stock is estimated to be below the management target of 40 percent the buffer value in Table \ref{tab:project} reflects both the 40-10 harvest control rule adjustment and the time-varying scientific uncertainty buffer.

 The area assumed in this assessment does not align with the PMFC management regions that define copper rockfish ACL allocation, north and south of 40$^\circ$ 10' Lat.
 N. To determine the amount of the 2021 and 2021 ACL for the California portion of the stock north of Point Conception the total ACL that would be allocated to the state of California was determined by summing the S. 40$^\circ$ 10' Lat.
 N. ACL and the percent of the N. 40$^\circ$ 10' Lat.
 N. allocated to California (25 percent, PFMC Groundfish Management team personal communication).
 Once the total ACLs for California were determined the portion of the ACL allocated to the area north of Point Conception was based on the percentage of total removals in each area of California (north and south of Point Conception) from 2017 - 2019.

-The axes of uncertainty in the decision table is based on the uncertainty around the spawning biomass in 2021 ($\sigma$ = 0.3012 ) via natural mortality parameter.
+The axes of uncertainty in the decision table is based on the uncertainty around the spawning biomass in 2021 ($\sigma$ = 0.301 ) via natural mortality parameter.
 The $\sigma$ value was used to identify the 12.5 and 87.5 percentiles of the asymptotic standard deviation for the current year, 2021, spawning biomass from the base model to identify the low and high states of nature (i.e., 1.15 standard deviations corresponding to the 12.5 and 87.5 percentiles).
 Once the 2021 spawning biomass for the low and high states of nature were identified a search across natural mortality values were done to attain the current year spawning biomass values.
-The natural mortality values that corresponded with the lower and upper percentiles were 0.098 and 0.123^-y^.
+The natural mortality values that corresponded with the lower and upper percentiles were 0.098 and 0.123 yr^-1^.

 Across the low and high states of nature and across alternative future harvest scenarios the fraction of unfished ranges between 0.31 - 0.60 by the end of the 10 year projection period (Table \ref{tab:dec-tab}).
 The fraction unfished across the state of natures assuming the full ABC removals all increase over the projection period from the fraction unfished in 2023.

+## Summary of Copper Rockfish in California Waters

+Copper rockfish off the coast of California was assessed as two separate sub-stocks split at Point Conception.
+However, the stock status for management decisions was based on combined estimates of stock size and status from both of the California area assessments.
+The combined stock status in 2021 of copper rockfish in California was 31.7 percent.
+The spawning output by area and summed across California along with the relative spawning outputs for each area are provided in Table \ref{tab:ca-ssb-status}.

 ## Evaluation of Scientific Uncertainty